medically-reviewed-iconClinically Reviewed

 At this time, the hormone oestrogen is at its lowest point, causing your energy levels to dip.
 This is a good time to slow down.
 The types of exercise to do during your menstrual cycle, recommended by many fitness experts, include moderate-intensity workouts like yoga or walking, which can offset symptoms to a certain degree.

 Occurring simultaneously during menstruation and going on till the 13th day, this period is characterised by gradually increasing levels of oestrogen, essential to build muscle mass.
 Some health experts recommend workouts such as strength training and/or cardio.
-Oestrogen is a mood enhancer, which also works well when it comes to motivation.
+During this phase, rising oestrogen can boost mood and motivation.
+Although few studies hint that strength training may feel easier, but recent reviews indicate menstrual phases have little impact on overall performance or strength gains.
+Instead of scheduling workouts around hormones, prioritise consistent training and proper recovery.

 Research shows that oestrogen is believed to have a protective function against muscle damage, while also reducing the inflammatory response and muscle soreness.